FAQ

 Who are we?

-We're Some Sun®-- we make cute sun protection UPF clothing to make protecting your skin easy.
+We're Some Sun®-- we make stylish sun protection UPF clothing to make protecting your skin easy.
 Our classic styles are designed to blend in with your existing wardrobe, so you can protect your skin everywhere.

 What is UPF clothing?